International Development Law Organization: Work

-IDLO has worked in dozens of countries around the world, working with the belief that justice means ensuring fair outcomes in concrete, local terms.
+IDLO has worked in dozens of countries around the world, with the belief that justice means ensuring fair outcomes in concrete, local terms.

 Somalia

 IDLO has been working in Somalia for the last thirty years, providing training to Somali legal professionals and technical assistance to the judiciary.
 Somali Prime Minister, Dr. Abdiweli Mohamed Ali has called IDLO "a premiere institution that is supporting Somalia on its journey to peace and stability."

 In recent years, IDLO has worked on supporting the development of a Somali constitution and in the integration of customary justice.
 In 2011 IDLO created an assessment of traditional and customary justice, arguing that linking customary and traditional justice in a bottom up approach would be most effective.

 Financed by the Italian government, IDLO worked with local experts on the country's provisional Constitution, holding consultative sessions with Mogadishu residents, refugees, and the Somali diaspora.

 Towards the adoption of the Constitution, IDLO helped produce a comparative analysis of the new draft Constitution, the Constitution of 1960 and the Transitional Federal Charter of 2004 and supported the Constitutional Affairs and Reconciliation Ministry in hosting a conference on fundamental rights and transitional justice.

 Following the adoption of the constitution by the National Constitution Assembly on 1 August 2012 IDLO drafted a report on providing analysis and suggestions for Justice and Security development under the new constitutional order.
 The report provides a description of steps to be taken during the implementation phase of the constitution, including the establishment of institutions, development and revision of legislative frameworks, and capacity building.
 It also sketches out dispute resolution mechanisms of the three legal systems in Somalia: xeer, Shari’ah, and the statutory judiciary.

 Comparing the draft constitution to those from 53 of the 56 member states of the Organization of the Islamic Cooperation, as well as the constitutions of Italy and the United States of America, IDLO found that it contained 36 of the 45 fundamental rights - placing it in the top five of the countries surveyed.
 The organization also stated that the Somali draft constitution contained 15 more than the Constitution of the United States of America.